 As part of the College's Homecoming festivities, the Office of Student Activities and the Student Activities Board sponsor the annual Homecoming Dance for students.

 Students may set up booths with information about their countries and provide activities or food for people to get a better sense of the true culture.
-Past festivals have included performances in Goddard Theater of singing, dancing, and storytelling.
+Past festivals have included performances in Goddard Auditorium of singing, dancing and storytelling.
 Fashion shows are also popular as dress varies a great deal by region.

-The International Festival is a time when the Earlham community can reflect on its truly international diversity.
+The Global Celebration is a time when the Earlham community can reflect on its truly international diversity.
 All students come away with a better understanding of the global nature of Earlham and how it impacts their lives as students of the world.

 Little Sibs Weekend has become a tradition at Earlham over the last decade.
 Current students invite their younger siblings to campus for a weekend of fun early in the Spring semester.
 Past events have included kite flying, swimming, rock climbing, a movie and t-shirt decorating.

 Earlham's annual lip-synching contest, a tradition since the mid-1990s, includes dozens of students, and occasionally even a College president.
 Acts are judged on lip synchronization, choreography, creativity, style, stage presence and whether they employed a faculty member.

 Every spring, students organize and participate in Harumatsuri (Spring Festival).
 Students perform Japanese dances and songs, prepare and serve Japanese food, demonstrate Japanese tea ceremony and martial arts, and share their passion for Japan with Earlham community

 While students are preparing for the end of the Spring semester, the Office of Student Activities helps them to relax by hosting SpringFest each year.
 This outdoor event features fun activities like bouncy castles, an inflatable obstacle course, a popcorn stand, corn hole and pedal cars.